kaischuygon/kaischuygon.github.io/README.md

 # kaischuygon.github.io
 My personal site that serves as my resume and portfolio.
-Built by scratch.
+Built completely by me.